-The mating flight is composed of recently transformed male adults and can take place over the water, over the bank or even inland a few yards.
+The mating flight is composed of recently transformed male adults and can take place over the water, over the bank or even inland quite a distance.
+Some species have a penchant for tarred roads and parking lots, particularly when they are line with trees.
 The swarm is usually not too high, although I have seen trico swarms a hundred feet in the air.
 Where a river runs through a canyon, male spinners will sometimes fly at the rim even though the river may be hundreds of feet below.

 You can expect to see mating flights at anytime during the fishing season.
 In fact, you should expect to see them whenever you see duns, because every dun, male and female, which molts successfully will return to the river area as a spinner.
 In the earlier part of the season mating flights are more likely to occur in the mid or late afternoon, but as the year progresses, the flights will show earlier and later.
 The best way to observe a flight is against the sun.
-There can be as few as a dozen males in the flight or hundreds, except in Trico swarms where there can be hundreds of thousands of males and females.
+There can be as few as a dozen males in the flight or hundreds, except in trico swarms where there can be hundreds of thousands of males and females.
 The most distinguishing feature of the flight is an up and down rhythm or dance which no other insect seems to have.
 Up and down distances vary from specie to specie, but an average might seem to be from up to ten feet high and down to two feet above the ground or water.
 All of the downward movements are in an energy-saving glide, the wings glistening in the sun as the male strives to get the greatest amount of free drift.
 Tails are held almost perpendicular and move back and forth like rudders during the glide downward, illustrating the importance of their longer length.
 At the bottom position of the fall, the male beats his wings rapidly and climbs back up to the top position before gliding back down again.
 This is a demonstration of real flying power and skill and can continue for hours in the same spot, or until a female of the species interrupts the cycle.

 She appears from nowhere, flies straight into the swarm and selects a mate.
-They are joined immediately in mid air and fly together like an old biplane in a rather straight, low angling line towards the ground.
+They are joined immediately in mid air and fly together like an old biplane in a rather slow, straight, low angling line towards the ground.
 During the flight, the male grasps the female from beneath by curving the long, reversible fore legs back over her thorax and using his clasper at the base of the tails to grasp her abdomen.
 He bends his abdomen upwards and she bends hers downward.
 Copulation starts and ends while the pair slowly descends to the ground.